Vincent-P/playground/README.md

 # Vulkan glTF renderer

-This project was made to learn the graphics programming using the Vulkan API.
+This project was made to learn graphics programming using the Vulkan API.

 Features:
 - Physically Based Rendering